Vaccines — What You Need to Know

 What can I safely do if am unvaccinated?

-Unvaccinated individuals should continue to wear masks, stay 6 feet from others, and wash their hands frequently.
+Unvaccinated individuals should continue to wear high quality masks, stay 6 feet from others, and wash their hands frequently.
 Consult the CDC’s guides to “Choosing Safer Activities” and “Daily Activities and Going Out” for more information about specific activities.
-The most important thing you can do right now is to get vaccinated.
+The most important thing you can do right now is to get vaccinated and boosted.

 What can I safely do if I am vaccinated?

-After you have been fully vaccinated, you can resume activities that you did prior to the pandemic.
-However, to reduce the risk of being infected with the Delta variant and possibly spreading it to others, you should continue to wear a mask indoors in public if you are in an area where the virus is spreading.
+When you are up to date on your vaccinations, you can participate in activities that you did prior to the pandemic.
+However, to reduce the risk of being infected, you should continue to wear a high quality mask indoors in public if you are in an area where the virus is spreading.
 Some individuals might even choose to wear a mask regardless of the level of transmission if you have a weakened immune system or if, because of your age or an underlying medical condition, you are at increased risk for severe disease, or if a member of your household has a weakened immune system, is at increased risk for severe disease, or is unvaccinated.
 View the CDC’s guidelines to assess the risk level of various activities.

 Can I get vaccinated if I am HIV positive?